sjamthe/nestcontrol/README.md

                         temperature, "heat 72", or to just set the temperature "68".
 For auto, specify a temperature range (such as "68-72").
-Commands are executed in the order provided, and note: don't enter the quotes.
+Commands are executed in the order provided, with set points first, and note: don't enter the quotes.

 optional arguments:
   -h, --help            show this help message and exit